- Our Project

 - Take Action

 Before Williams can modify or construct any new Transco pipeline facilities, the company must obtain a Certificate of Public Convenience and Necessity from the Federal Energy Regulatory Commission (FERC).
-The Northeast Supply Enhancement project was pre-filed with FERC in May 2016.
-Williams filed a Certificate Application with FERC on March 27, 2017 (Docket No. CP17-101).
+The FERC issued a certificate of public convenience and necessity authorizing the Northeast Supply Enhancement project on May 3, 2019.
+Williams had filed a Certificate Application with FERC on March 27, 2017 (Docket No. CP17-101).
 The filing can be viewed here.

 On Jan.
 25, 2019, the FERC issued a final Environmental Impact Statement, concluding that environmental impacts would be reduced to “less than significant levels” with the implementation of mitigation measures proposed by the company and FERC.

 FERC pre-filing is designed to solicit early public input.